 History, tourist information, and nearby accommodation

 The excavations showed that the burial chamber was set within a shallow pit, and covered by a mound of stone and turf stretching more than 100 feet long.
 The main entrance was flanked by a pair of upright stones, which may have been added at a later date.
-Rows of pits were found under the mound, suggesting that the pits were in existence before the burial mound was built, so Pentre Ifan may have already been a scared site before the burial mound was erected here.
+Rows of pits were found under the mound, suggesting that the pits were in existence before the burial mound was built, so Pentre Ifan may have already been a sacred site before the burial mound was erected here.